 But the takeaway shouldn’t be a feeling of guilt.
 Because the fact is, resisting sugar isn’t a fight against temptation.
-It’s an epic struggle against hundreds of thousands of years of human evolution!
+It’s an epic struggle against hundreds of thousands of years of human evolution.

 Okay, short biology lesson: as a species, humans are predisposed to seek out sweet foods.
-It was a defense mechanism designed to prevent early hunter-gatherers from eating poisonous or unripe plants (bitter and sour stuff) and reward them for eating the good stuff that would keep them alive (think sweet and healthy apples).
+It was a survival mechanism designed to prevent early hunter-gatherers from eating poisonous or unripe plants (bitter and sour stuff) and reward them for eating the good stuff that would keep them alive (think sweet and healthy apples).

 Unfortunately, what Mother Nature intended as a positive biological impulse has been hijacked by Big Sugar in an attempt to make a profit at the expense of consumers’ health and wellbeing.

-Think about it like this: in nature, you come across sugar as often as you come across berries in the woods.
+Think about it like this: In nature, you come across sugar as often as you come across berries in the woods.
 But in grocery stores, you’re likely to be bombarded by sugar in everything from bread to sauces to yogurt, and even salad dressings.

-Health-focused food and beverage brands looking to keep up with consumers who are cutting out sugar, are also working with Pyure to sweeten their offering without loading up on the bad stuff.
+Health-focused food and beverage brands looking to keep up with consumers who are cutting out sugar are also working with Pyure to sweeten their offerings without loading up on the bad stuff.

 For the past 60 years, sugar has reigned supreme in supermarkets across the country.
 But consumers are getting sugar-wise, brands are reformulating, and, finally, the winds are starting to change.